abhishekpachpole/saucedemo-ruby/README.md

 # SauceDemo Ruby Automation

-UI automation framework for SauceDemo using Ruby, RSpec, Capybara, Selenium WebDriver, and the Page Object Model.
+A UI test automation framework for SauceDemo, built with Ruby, RSpec, and Capybara/Selenium WebDriver, using the Page Object Model pattern.
+Covers the core user journey: login, product inventory, cart, and checkout.

+This project contains SauceDemo UI tests only.

 ## Requirements